 - Governor signs or vetoes the appropriations act.
 If the governor signs the act, it become law.
 If the governor vetoes the act the legislature may try to override the veto.
 If the override is successful, the appropriations act becomes law without the Governor's signature.
 If they do not override the veto the state will operate under a continuing resolution until a new appropriations act is passed and signed into law.

-- After the budget is law, OSBM certifies each agency budget in accordance with the appropriation act.
+- After the budget is law, OSBM certifies each agency budget in accordance with the appropriations act.
 Agencies can then operate with the new budget.
 See current and past certified budgets.

 The state operates on a biennial budget, which means our state budget covers two fiscal years.
 Adjustments can be made to the budget for the second year.
 North Carolina’s state fiscal year begins July 1 and ends June 30 of the following calendar year.
 For example, the fiscal year 2022-23 begins July 1, 2022, and ends June 30, 2023.